cekit/cekit/docs/descriptor/packages.rst

 Plain
 ^^^^^
 This is the default option.
-With this approach you specify repository id and Cekit will not perform any action and expect the repository definition exists inside the image.
+With this approach you specify repository id and CEKit will not perform any action and expect the repository definition exists inside the image.
 This is useful as a hint which repository must be present for particular image to be buildable.
 The definition can be overridden by your preferred way of injecting repositories inside the image.

 .. code:: yaml